ppy/osu-wiki/wiki/Beatmap_ranking_procedure/en.md

 ## Notes

-[^main-game-mode]: A beatmap's game mode is considered its "main" if it contains the most difficulties.
-In the event the amount of difficulties is the same between 2+ modes, the main game mode will be the one with the most difficulties mapped by the beatmap's host.
-If neither of those conditions are met, then the main game mode will be the one which gets nominated first.
 [^hybrid-sets]: Hybrid sets are beatmaps with difficulties across multiple game modes.
 [^report-correctly]: About how to report issues correctly, see: [Behaviour and conduct](/wiki/Rules/Code_of_conduct_for_modding_and_mapping#behaviour-and-conduct) along with [Beatmap discussion - Submission field](/wiki/Beatmap_discussion#submission-field)